QNetITQ/WaveFox/README.md

 - [Reddit (CSS)](https://www.reddit.com/r/FirefoxCSS)

 ## Attention!
-- Do not use the beta version of the style as it may be unstable
+- Do not use the Beta version of the style as it may be unstable
 - There are 3 styles available - Beta, Regular and ESR.
 ESR style is for Firefox 115 ESR only.
-The Regular style is for the specified browser version, but generally works with newer versions as well
+The Regular style is for the specified browser version, but generally works with newer versions as well.
+Beta style is only for a future version of the browser.
 - The ESR style is updated only when needed.
 The regular style is updated once a month.
 Updates contain various fixes, compatibility with the new version of the browser, removal of obsolete code and the addition of new options
 - The installation steps and available options are different for each style
 - All the necessary information is in the [releases section](https://github.com/QNetITQ/WaveFox/releases)